bryancole/raypier_optics/doc/source/general_optics.rst

 * Conic (a conic surface of revolution)
 * Aspheric
 * Axicon
+* Distortion

 These all have a "mirror" boolean trait.
 If this is true, the face is considered 100% reflective.
 Otherwise, the reflection and transmission characteristics will be derived from the dielectric material coefficients on either side of the surface.

+The DistortionFace object is a special type of Face that wraps another "base face" with some sort of geometric distortion function (for example, a Zernike polynomial function).
+The range of available distortion functions can be found in the :py:mod:`raypier.distortions` module.

 Materials
 .........